 Need a City Card?
 Here is a card that may be a good fit for your situation:

 Citi Simplicity® Card.
-The Citi Simplicity® Card is a unique card that doesn’t charge late fees if you miss a payment, and there are no penalty rate hikes.
+The Citi Simplicity® Card, from our partner Citi, is a unique card that doesn’t charge late fees if you miss a payment, and there are no penalty rate hikes.
 In other words, this is a great card if you have irregular cash flow or sometimes have trouble paying in full each month.
 This card also features a long balance transfer offer and no annual fee.
 We recommend visiting the Citi Simplicity® Card website for more information.